gustavodalves/js-routine/readme.md

 (FIFO) order.

-- **WaitGroup**: The `WaitGroup` class is used to wait for a collection of tasks to complete.
-It has methods to add tasks, mark tasks as done, and wait for all tasks to complete.

 - **Handler Interface**: The `Handler` interface defines a `handle` method that takes an input of type `T` and returns a `Promise<void>`.
 This method is implemented by the user to define the task logic.

 - **WorkerPool Class**: